stephenc/vault-java-driver/README.md

 retry handling.
 It does so without relying on any other external libraries beyond the Java standard library, and is compatible with Java 8 and up.
 So it will play nice with all of your projects, greenfield and legacy alike, without causing conflicts with any other dependency.

-NOTE:  Although the binary artifact produced by the project is backwards-compatible with Java 8, you do need
-       JDK 9 or higher to modify or build the source code of this library itself.

 Table of Contents
 -----------------